-We exited the Grove to Tenryu-Ji, a 700 year old Buddhist temple.
-We were on a bit of tight timetable so we didn’t go into the temple, instead walking through the Zen gardens around the Sogen pool with its immaculately raked gravel and imperious Koi carp.
+We exited the Grove to Tenryu-Ji, a 700-year-old Buddhist temple.
+We were on a bit of tight timetable so we didn’t go into the temple, instead of walking through the Zen gardens around the Sogen pool with its immaculately raked gravel and imperious Koi carp.

 By now the area was filling up with the day trippers, so we crossed the Oi river and climbed up the steep hill to the Iwatayama monkey park.

-There are almost 200 monkey living wild in the park but they are comfortable around humans.
-At the top of their home you can see across the river and its valley to the mountains that surround Kyoto.
+There are almost 200 monkeys living wild in the park but they are comfortable around humans.
+At the top of their home, you can see across the river and its valley to the mountains that surround Kyoto.

 In summary, whilst we spent five nights in Kyoto, it felt like we didn’t quite touch the sides of it.
-The city worked perfectly for taking the two day trips to Nara and Osaka, so staying another couple of days in Kyoto wouldn’t have been a problem.
+The city worked perfectly for taking the two-day trips to Nara and Osaka, so staying another couple of days in Kyoto wouldn’t have been a problem.
 Equally two days rather than one in Nara would have been pleasant too, exploring more of the ancient city.
-Too many place, too little time.
+Too many places, too little time.

-It’s always bitter sweet to come this far and not feel that you’ve “done” a place.
-The problem is Japan has so much to offer in all of the places we stayed.
+It’s always bittersweet to come this far and not feel that you’ve “done” a place.
+The problem is Japan has so much to offer in all of the places we stayed in.
 I hope that we get the opportunity to spend some time in old Kyoto again.

 One thought on “Days 9, 11 and 13 – Kyoto”

 Here’s the blog that I created for my Japan trip.
 Hope you all enjoy.